Nitestack/raspberry-pi-5/README.md

 sudo nmcli con up "Wired connection 1"
 ```

-This has to be done once to register the device in the network.
-After executing the Ansible playbook the first time, it ensures the configuration stays.
+This step is needed only once.
+The Ansible playbook will manage IP persistence thereafter.

+> [!NOTE]
+> Ensure Avahi is installed and running for `.local` domain resolution.
+Alternatively, use the Pi's IP address directly.

 ## 🏁 Getting Started

-Clone the dotfiles repository:
+1. **Clone the repository**:

 ```sh
 git clone https://github.com/Nitestack/raspberry-pi-5.git ~/raspberry-pi-5
 ```

-Install Ansible Galaxy Collections:
+2. **Install required Ansible Galaxy collections**:

 ```sh
 ansible-galaxy install -r requirements.yml --force # to get the latest versions
 ```

-Finally run the playbook:
+3. **Run the playbook**:

 ```sh
 ansible-playbook -i inventory.ini playbook.yml --ask-pass
 ```

-This will prompt you for the password for the user on the Raspberry Pi.
+This command prompts for the Raspberry Pi user's password.

 ### Environment Variables

-Ensure you create a `secrets.yml` file in the root directory of this project.
-Just copy the `secrets.example.yml` file to `secrets.yml` and insert the values.
+To configure sensitive data, create a `secrets.yml` file in the root directory.
+Copy the `secrets.example.yml` file, then populate the required fields.

 ### Cloudflare DDNS Updater

-Make sure to create an `A` record for your domain that initially points to a placeholder IP address (e.g., `8.8.8.8`).
-This will be automatically updated to your public IP address by the script.
-Specify the record name in the `secrets.yml` file under the key `CLOUDFLARE_RECORD_NAME`.
+Ensure an `A` record for your domain is set up, initially pointing to a placeholder IP (e.g., `8.8.8.8`).
+The DDNS script will update it with your public IP.
+The record name should be defined in `secrets.yml` under the key `CLOUDFLARE_RECORD_NAME`.

 ### PiVPN

-Create a `CNAME` record for your domain that directs your PiVPN subdomain to the value specified in `CLOUDFLARE_RECORD_NAME`.
-Furthermore, set the domain in the `PIVPN_HOST` variable.
+Set up a `CNAME` record for your PiVPN subdomain, pointing it to the value defined in `CLOUDFLARE_RECORD_NAME`.
+Update the `PIVPN_HOST` variable with the correct domain.

-You'll also need to configure port forwarding on your router:
+Configure port forwarding on your router for WireGuard:

 ```
 public:51820/tcp -> local:51820/tcp